jxlin/RoboND-Kinematics-Project/REPORT.md

 ![DH total transform 5][img_total_transform_5]

-This transformation is the total transform up to the last DH frame, so we have to take into account the gripper offset respect to this last frame.
+To go from this last frame to the gripper frame we have to compensate with the following transformation matrix :

+![DH eef compensation][img_tf_eef_compensation]

+By compensating the last frame we get the following transformation for the gripper frame respect to the base frame :

+![img_tf_eef_base][img_tf_eef_base]

 #### 3. Decouple Inverse Kinematics problem into Inverse Position Kinematics and inverse Orientation Kinematics; doing so derive the equations to calculate all individual joint angles.